erikknorren/nuxt3-starter/README.md

 })
 ```

 To protect the backend application, you want to add a basic middleware layer.
 Nuxt 3 automatically recognizes files in the /server/middleware directory to inject before every server/api route request.
 This code snippet is an example of an authentication layer.
-It checks if the request is a public route, and if not, it checks if the request has a valid API key.
+The code checks if the request path starts with a route listed in the publicRoutes array.
+If not, it checks if the request has a valid API key.
 If the request is not a public route, and does not have a valid API key, it will return a 401 error.
 This way every api route is protected by default, and you can add exceptions to the publicRoutes array.

 ### /server/plugins/server.ts